OHS Student Testimonials

 Several factors led me to select the Boston University OHS program for my Masters education.
 It was important to me to have a small, science intensive academic experience, both of which OHS offered.
 However, I was especially drawn to the integration with first year dental school courses as well as students, which I thought would be an excellent prelude to pursuing a dental career.
 The guidance afforded me by both the professors and faculty were additionally key in helping me create a strong dental school application.
 After completing the program, I can say that I had made the correct decision.
 The OHS program gave me the skills and the background necessary to succeed in my current academic environment in dental school.
 I believe that this type of focused dental education in a Masters program is the greatest strength of OHS.

-In total I applied to dental school three times.
-Originally a student at UC Davis and later a part time student at San Francisco State University.
+In total I applied to dental school three times: originally as a student at UC Davis and later as a part time student at San Francisco State University.
 Every application cycle I was taking more classes and doing well with each class.
 Yet, I was not getting interview invitations.
 The hardest thing for me was getting those rejection letters over and over again.
 I knew I had to change something.
 I was so lucky to be accepted into the BU OHS program.
 To this day, I am thankful for all the experiences that come from my time at BU.
-It made my first 2 years in dental school significantly less painful.
-There is no better way to prepare for dental school, than to actually take classes with the dental students!
+It made my first two years in dental school significantly less painful.
+There is no better way to prepare for dental school than to actually take classes with the dental students!
 The advisers are amazing.
 And the dental school is very well respected.
 This program is an amazing stepping stone to get you into dental school!

 I am a first-generation college student.
 Enrolling in OHS has given me the dental school experience post undergrad.
 The program has given me a stronger background in the sciences and has prepared me for a more condensed curriculum in dental school.
 OHS helped me acquire critical study skills necessary for dental school, through academic support of the professors and fellow classmates.
 Everyone here is very dedicated to ensuring a student’s success.
 I am primed for the upcoming challenging curriculum of dental school.
 I will be enrolling in the D.D.S. program at Meharry School of Dentistry in Fall 2013.
 I aspire to have a career in dental public health, addressing the oral health disparities in the lower socioeconomic and disadvantaged population.

-Alex: BU School of Dental Medicine- Class of 2017:
+Alex: Boston University Henry M. Goldman School of Dental Medicine – Class of 2017:

 I was an older student who had worked for several years after college, before deciding to pursue dental school.
 Due to a weaker undergraduate GPA and having been out of school for awhile, I chose the GMS – OHS program because it could provide me with a rigorous academic curriculum which could show dental schools that I was a competitive applicant.
 In addition, the accommodating BU faculty provided a great deal of support and guidance that helped me gain admissions to dental school.
 Finally, as a non traditional dental school applicant, the two year OHS track helped me transition back into an academic environment, as well as providing me library research experience, which helped secure a job in the dental public health field during my gap year.